waterbuffalo13/micromanage/README.md

 - Diet Planner: Keep track of your calories.
 Useful for people trying to lose/gain weight or be healthier.

 Advanced
-- Cytoscape-based short-term planning (inspired from https://www.kickstarter.com/projects/lucenera/satplanner/description).
-Maybe even create recommended plans.
+- Goals: Cytoscape-based short-term planning (inspired from Roberto's Satplanner (https://www.kickstarter.com/projects/lucenera/satplanner/description).
+Maybe even create recommended plans for days.
 - Financial Planning: I really want to buy a house but when will I be able to based on my current finances?
 What if I make adjustments?
 Maybe I'm overdue for a holiday?
 Can I afford it?
-- Fitness Planning: Would you like to know when exactly you'd get that six-pack/run a marathon/lift your bodyweight? even if sedentary stil useful.
+- Health & Fitness Planning: Would you like to know when exactly you'd get that six-pack/run a marathon/lift your bodyweight? even if sedentary stil useful.
 - Recommendation: Feeling bored?
 Here are some interesting activities that you might like!
 Feeling anxious?
 Tell me about it on this page.
 Feeling the existential angst?
 Hey I've booked a holiday for you and the family in Switzerland.
 No need to thank me man.
 And great work on that promotion you got at work!
 You earned it!

 This is a WIP.
-I would like to get much of done.
+This is more of a bucket list then a description.

 ## Why build this app?